kohesee/PetDerma/README.md

 - Start the main PetDerma application on `http://localhost:5000`
 - Automatically launch CatDerma on `http://localhost:5001`
 - Automatically launch DogDerma on `http://localhost:5002`
-- Open your default web browser to the main interface

 ## 📖 Usage Guide